Why have a galley kitchen?

 Another approach in an open plan galley, with one counter run facing out across the living area, is to install upper cabinets a little higher, slightly above head level, so that you still have a run of storage cabinets without compromising your view of the living room.

-In a galley kitchen, wood panel flooring that runs with the length of the kitchen will make your galley run look longer and follow a natural walkway feel through the space.
-Avoid busy patterns, or wood flooring that is placed across the width of the galley.
+In a traditional galley kitchen, wood panel flooring that runs with the length of the kitchen will make your galley run look longer and follow a natural walkway feel through the space.
+Avoid wood flooring that is placed across the width of the galley.

 As with cabinets, lighter shades on the floor will make the room feel larger.
 Colours that match your base cabinets can also open up the space, as this creates a seamless flow between the floor and units.

-Glossy flooring materials are a great small galley kitchen idea, as light can reflect off the shine of the floor to lighten and brighten the space.
+Glossy flooring materials, on the other hand, are ideal for a modern style.
+Gloss tiles are a great small galley kitchen idea, as light can reflect off the shine of the floor to lighten and brighten the space.

 Lighting up the room